fspmarshall/bbmt-blog/episodes/episode-1.md

 *This is episode 1 of 'The Birds, the Bees, and the Merkle Trees', a developer-focused educational series on blockchain technology.
-The purpose of this series is to give a bottom-up view of how blockchians work, by experimenting with and building core blockchain technologies.
+The purpose of this series is to give a bottom-up view of how blockchains work, by experimenting with and building core blockchain technologies.
-This series is for educational purposes only and should not be construed as adivce or reccommendations concerning best-practices for security, cryptography, etc...
-This series is devloped openly on github, at `forrest-marshall/bbmt-blog`.*
+This series is for educational purposes only and should not be construed as advice or recommendations concerning best-practices for security, cryptography, etc...
+This series is developed openly on github, at `forrest-marshall/bbmt-blog`.*

 ---